lorossi/MK8D-analysis/README.md

 - `--json` and `--json-pretty` to output the builds in a json format
 - `--markdown` to output the builds in a markdown table format

-As of now, the only way to tweak the parameters and influence the build is to edit the code.
+- TODO add the description of the commands
+- TODO add some examples
+- TODO add the explanation of the BNL algorithm

 The minimum and maximum values, the sort order, the weights and the number of builds to be shown can be passed as attributes to the `MK8DeluxeBuilds` class.
 A list of available filters, sort orders, and weights can be found respectively in the `available_filters`, `available_sort_orders` and `available_weights` attributes of the `MK8DeluxeBuilds` class.